 The little things are always big things; the big things feel impossible; the grocery stores and waiting rooms and hallways and the full chaotic range of public spaces.

 These low energy states only further impact mood and mobility.
 It turns into a cycle: exhaustion from constantly stage-managing your own movement; difficulty managing movement due to exhaustion; limbs becoming less responsive, collisions more likely.
+It’s basically like living without an autopilot and feeling overtaxed from the constant need to manage both micro and macro physical motions.

 The tiredness of proprioception is a real thing and likely overlooked given how easily it can be obscured by misperceptions of “clumsiness” or “absent-mindedness” and so on.
 It is reliably distressing to note how many labels there are that exist to hide disabled people and ignore the impact that inaccessible spaces are having on them.